willowtreeapps/react-formable/README.md

 }
 ```

-Without `Fieldlist` we would have received an error saying we had conflicting names. `Fieldlist` takes care of this for us by wrapping each one of its `children` in a `Fieldset` component.
+Without `Fieldlist`, we would have received an error saying we had conflicting names. `Fieldlist` takes care of this for us by wrapping each one of its `children` in a `Fieldset` component.
 What if we want our list of pets to be more complex?

 ```js
 <Form>